 Vanessa and Carmen met four years ago and have been inseparable ever since.
 Vanessa is graduating from university in the spring and they've set a wedding date for the fall.
 Although they'll both live with their parents until the wedding, they've already bought their first house.
 Scott is married to Carmen's sister so it's no surprise that he's influenced them to buy a fixer-upper income property to get started on home ownership.
 The suburban back-split bungalow they found has all its original 1960s details, and no charm.
 They plan to duplex it into an upper and lower unit, but they are challenged with the weird configuration of rooms and ugly finishes.
 They're broke first-timers who have to juggle their mortgage payments, reno budget and the wedding they're hosting on one modest salary.
 They need Income Property to show them how to make this house work for them.

 Patricia and Manny traded in their sports car and party days for an older home and family life.
 Now they have a feisty 16-month-old daughter and newborn twin girls!
 When they found out they'd have three children under the age of two, mild financial panic set in!
-They had a tough time coping with the first maternity leave, and with increased child rearing costs this time round, they know they have to come up with a plan to generate some supplemental income from their dark and dingy basement.
-Manny has gutted the entire basement down to the brick walls and stud ceiling, and Patricia and the kids are living with the grandparents until the dust settles safely at home and the renovation is over.
+They had a tough time coping with the first maternity leave and with increased child rearing costs this time round, they know they have to come up with a plan to generate some supplemental income from their dark and dingy basement.
+They've got a few ideas on how this space could make them money, but in the mean time Manny has gutted the entire basement down to the brick walls and stud ceiling.
+Now Patricia, daughter, Sofia, and the twins are living with the grandparents until the dust settles safely at home and the renovation is over.
 Now that the twins are here, Manny can't possibly get the renovation done on his own.
 This space has to be ready before Patricia moves back home with Sofia and the new babies.
 They need Income Property help.

 In the past two years, Jung and Angie have moved five times before buying their first house, a 1960s bungalow in a suburb at the edge of town.
 The main level is beautifully renovated but the basement apartment has been gutted and, although they're not sure why, they suspect that there may be water issues.
 These first-time homeowners have had several contractors in to give quotes on what it will take to get it rentable and each one has a different theory, different solution and a different price.
 They're lost and don't know who to trust and what has to happen in order to ultimately bring in a tenant and the rental income they were counting on.
 Furthermore, Angie's Dad is holding the mortgage.
 They need Income Property to solve the issues and create a great income suite.